jleath/pong/README.md

     space bar.
 You control the right paddle, and use the up and down keys to do so.
 If the ball passes your paddle, you lose the round and your opponent scores one point.
 There is no score limit yet.
 To quit, press the q key at any time.

+    To show some vague information about the AI state during the game, press the 's' key.